markusmeyerhofer/QMarks/README.md

 This is a simple marks calculator as requested by a valued Mac forum member.

+There is no need to download the whole project.

 Simply download https://github.com/markusmeyerhofer/QMarks/blob/master/QMarks.zip, unzip and execute the file.

 Notice you may acknowledge your Mac's security warning in order be be able to execute.